ibm-cloud-docs/power-iaas/migrate-ibmi-data-ibmcloud.md

    INZOPT NEWVOL(IVOL01) DEV(NFSDEV01) CHECK(*NO)
 ```

-7. You can now use the **NFSDEV01** virtual device can now be used for native IBM i *save* and *restore* operations.
+7. You can now use the **NFSDEV01** virtual device for native IBM i *save* and *restore* operations.
 Volume *IVOL01* `(image file '/nfs/share01/iImages/IMAGE01.ISO')` is mounted on device **NFSDEV01**.

-   * To test the virtual device, do the following to verify that a message queue can be saved and restored.
+   * To test the virtual device, verify that a message queue can be saved and restored.
 Messages from the save and restore commands must indicate that one object was saved and one object was restored.

    ```
        CRTMSGQ MSGQ(QTEMP/MSGQ)